RozetaSimonovska/RegionSim/README.md

 # Citing

-When using please cite: Simonovska R., & Tafenau E. (2023).Are the spatial scale and shape relevant in the estimation of agglomeration effects?
-A study on Germany.
+When using please cite:
+Simonovska R., & Tafenau E. (2024).
+Varying size and shape of spatial units: Analysing the MAUP through agglomeration economies in the case of Germany.
+REGION, 11(2), 63–97. doi: 10.18335/region.v11i2.530.